About Me

 Hi!

-I’m Ali Ahmadi, an M.Sc. student in Mechanical Engineering at the University of Tehran.
-I’m interested in various fields both within and outside engineering.
-However, my primary research interests include control and dynamical systems, robotics and mechatronics, haptics, autonomous systems, human-robot interaction, clean and renewable energy systems, and the application of neural networks for the estimation and optimization of dynamical systems.
-Currently, I am a research assistant and also lab coordinator at the “Intelligent Systems and Control Laboratory”, where I also work on my master’s thesis.
+I’m Ali Ahmadi, a mechanical engineer with an M.Sc. from the University of Tehran.
+My main research interests include control and dynamical systems, robotics and mechatronics, haptics, autonomous systems, and human–robot interaction.
+I’m also interested in projects involving clean and renewable energy systems, as well as the application of artificial intelligence and neural networks to engineering problems.
+Currently, I serve as a research assistant and lab coordinator at the Intelligent Systems and Control Laboratory and the VINS Laboratory.

 My Research and Academic Journey

-I completed two summer internships at the “Advanced Instrumentation Laboratory.”
-In my first internship, I worked on electric bicycles, contributing to market evaluation, specification selection, and the design process for cost-effective e-bikes.
-In my second internship, my responsibilities included installing, testing, and calibrating ultrasonic flowmeters at the Fluid Mechanics Laboratory.
+I completed two summer internships at the Advanced Instrumentation Laboratory.
+During my first internship, I worked on electric bicycles, contributing to market evaluation, specification selection, and the design process of cost-effective e-bikes.
+In my second internship, I was responsible for installing, testing, and calibrating ultrasonic flowmeters at the Fluid Mechanics Laboratory.
 Additionally, I designed a cost-effective and easy-to-use stand for a mobile solar panel intended for use in rural areas.